icetlab/EvalLLMforJava/README.md

 .
-├── Analysis/         # All scripts for data analysis and visualization │   ├── preprocessing/  # Scripts for cleaning and normalizing raw benchmark data │   ├── RQ1/            # Scripts related to Research Question 1 (Magnitude of Change) │   ├── RQ2/            # Scripts related to Research Question 2 (Comparison to Humans)
+├── Analysis/         # All scripts for data analysis and visualization │   ├── preprocessing/  # Scripts for cleaning and normalizing raw benchmark data │   ├── RQ1/            # Scripts related to Research Question 1
+│   ├── RQ2/            # Scripts related to Research Question 2
-│   └── RQ3/            # Scripts related to Research Question 3 (Qualitative Analysis)
+│   └── RQ3/            # Scripts related to Research Question 3
-├── Dataset/          # Raw data for benchmarks and LLM outputs │   ├── baseline_raw/   # Raw JMH benchmark results for original and developer versions │   └── llm_output_raw/ # LLM-generated patches and raw JMH benchmark results ├── Prompts/          # All prompt-related files
+├── Dataset/          # Raw data for benchmarks and LLM outputs │   ├── baseline_raw/   # Raw JMH benchmark results for original and developer versions │   └── llm_output_raw/ # LLM-generated patches and raw JMH benchmark results │   └── PerfOpt/        # The dataset of performance optimization tasks, including PerfOpt.csv
-│   ├── prompts_source/ # Source files used to generate prompts
-│   └── prompts_combinations/ # The final prompts sent to the LLMs
-├── Scripts/          # Build, test, and benchmark execution scripts │   └── run_jmh/        # Scripts to run JMH benchmarks for each project ├── apply_llm_changes.py # Applies LLM-generated diffs to the codebase ├── call_llms.py         # Calls LLM APIs to generate solutions
-├── generate_prompts.py  # Generates prompts from source files
+├── Prompts/          # All generated prompt files, organized by project and task ID ├── Scripts/          # Build, test, and benchmark execution scripts │   └── run_jmh/         # Scripts to run JMH benchmarks for each project ├── apply_llm_changes.py # Applies LLM-generated diffs to the codebase ├── call_llms.py         # Calls LLM APIs to generate solutions ├── generate_prompts.py  # Generates prompts from source files